boblemaire/IoTaWatt/Docs/outputs.rst

     :alt: New Output

 This is the *calculator* interface that IoTaWatt uses to specify how to calculate an output using input channel values.
+A script is created that IoTaWatt uses to compute the value when needed.
 It works just like the simple four function calculators we are all used to, and using the |input| key, you can select input channel values to be used in the formula that you are creating.